cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 Another important part of a function is the signature.

-A signature is denoted first by sig, then the function name.
+A signature is denoted first by `sig`, then the function name.
 From here colon (`:`) denotes the start of the type of the function name.
-From here any valid type can be written.
+Subsequently, any valid type can be written.

 Example: